padamdahal/bahmni-connect/instructions.md

 Checkout the bahmni-offline repository on GitHub.
 (Only require for android app).

-Follow the steps recomended in the README.md file of bahmni-offline project
+Follow the steps for [bahmni-offline project] https://github.com/padamdahal/bahmni-offline-npl

 To bundle Android app, run the following commands from ui folder under Bahmni Connect front end project